cloudflare/cloudflare-docs/content/1.1.1.1/faq.md

 {{<faq-answer>}}

-1.1.1.1 is a privacy centric resolver so it does not send any client IP information and does not send the {{<glossary-tooltip term_id="EDNS Client Subnet (ECS)">}}EDNS Client Subnet (ECS){{</glossary-tooltip>}} header to authoritative servers.
+1.1.1.1 is a privacy centric resolver so it does not send any client IP information and does not send the {{<glossary-tooltip term_id="EDNS Client Subnet (ECS)" link="/glossary/?term=ecs">}}EDNS Client Subnet (ECS){{</glossary-tooltip>}} header to authoritative servers.
 The exception is the single Akamai debug domain `whoami.ds.akahelp.net` to aid in cross-provider debugging.
 However, Cloudflare does not send ECS to any of Akamai's production domains, such as `akamaihd.net` or similar.

 {{</faq-answer>}}
 {{</faq-item>}}